 Whakatū wāhine - women stand up!

-On 19 September 1893 - 125 years ago New Zealand became the first self-governing country to grant women the right to vote, and Bupa homes are celebrating the date.
+125 years ago, on 19 September 1893, New Zealand became the first self-governing country to grant women the right to vote and Bupa homes are celebrating the date.

 After gathering a petition with nearly 32,000 signatures, New Zealand became the first self-governing country to grant women the right to vote.